ynov-lyon-mobilite-20-21/node-api/API-doc.md

 | promotion | unspecified | unspecified | string | unspecified |
 | formation | unspecified | unspecified | string | unspecified |

+### Return

+200 OK

+Errors:
+- If no email field or empty : 400 Bad Request 'EMAIL_REQUIRED'
+- If no password field or emptu : 400 Bad Request 'PASSWORD_REQUIRED'
+- If no firstname field or empty : 400 Bad Request 'FIRSTNAME_REQUIRED'
+- If no lastname field or empty : 400 Bad Request 'LASTNAME_REQUIRED'
+- If no promotion field or empty : 400 Bad Request 'PROMOTION_REQUIRED'
+- If no formation field or empty : 400 Bad Request 'FORMATION_REQUIRED'
+- If user already exist and active : 400 Bad Request 'USER_ALREADY_EXISTS'
+- If user already exist but not active : 400 Bad Request 'USER_ALREADY_EXISTS'
+- If couldn't create user in database : 400 Bad Request 'UNKNOWN_ERROR'
+- If another error occurs : 400 Bad Request 'UNKNOWN_ERROR'

 ---

 ### Login